A poor appetite may be the source of your health concerns

 Squeeze half a lemon into water or add a tablespoon of apple cider vinegar into a glass of water and drink 15 – 30 minutes before food.
 Both of these help to stimulate the secretion of your gastric juices.

 - Include bitter foods in your meals

 Bitter foods such as rocket, spinach, kale, radish, dill and fennel all work by stimulating your gastric juices.
 Add them to your meals every day.

 An increase in cortisol production (one of your stress hormones) can reduce the production of hydrochloric acid.
 Therefore, in times of acute and chronic stress, your appetite can be negatively affected.
 So, make relaxation part of your everyday routine, think of it like exercise, an essential part of a healthy lifestyle.

 Mindful eating really is just taking the time to stop and appreciate your food.
 By taking the time to prepare your food, look at it and smell it, you are more likely to start feeling hungry.
 Eating away from screens or other distractions and slowing down while you eat are also ways to support your digestive processes.

-If you are doing these things and still not feeling hungry, book a free Clarity Call with me to discuss your issues.
+If you are doing these things and still not feeling hungry, book a free Clarity Call with me to discuss your issues (scheduler at the end of this post).
 Alternatively, you can read more about how naturopathy can help.

 What if you are trying to lose weight?